Home » Living with Student Loans » The Sherpa Guide to Finding a Student Loan Attorney

 Michael is available for speaking engagements and to respond to press inquiries.

-19 thoughts on “The Sherpa Guide to Finding a Student Loan Attorney”
+19 thoughts on “How to Find a Student Loan Attorney or Bankruptcy Lawyer”

 1. I’m writing to you because I’ve come across you and it sounds like you are a student loans attorney.
 I’ll get straight to it, I have about 185k in student loan debt from a bachelor’s degree and an online master’s degree that I got because I couldn’t afford my student loans so that I could put them into deferment.
 The only reason I can afford my $1400 payment is because i bought a house that i rent to the roommates.
 I’m not actually doused to rent it out according to local laws but I have no other choice.